 Hey there!
 Just a heads up, make sure you position a spotlight or a recessed downlight above the console to really make it pop.
 In the evening, the light brings out that cozy and natural vibe, perfect for highlighting the wooden grain.
 It adds a nice touch of drama too!

-Warm Ambient Lighting for a Warm Welcome
+Warm Ambient Lighting for the Entryway

 When it comes to lighting in a hallway, you want to create a cozy and welcoming vibe, especially in a modern rustic setting.
 I always aim for a balance between functionality and comfort when choosing lighting for any room.
 I love using gentle, warm lights like soft sconces, handblown ceiling lights, or earth-tone shades to create a soft yet bright ambiance.
 Just something to keep in mind when setting up your space!